SecDev-Lab/wish/docs/design.md

 ### wish-log-analysis

-Analyzes command execution logs and classifies command states.
+Acts as a client library that interfaces with the wish-log-analysis-api service to analyze command execution logs.
 Key features:

+- Provides LogAnalysisClient to send HTTP requests to the wish-log-analysis-api service
+- Sends command execution results (CommandResult) to the API and retrieves analysis results
+- Provides a simplified interface for use by wish-sh

+### wish-log-analysis-api

+Provides an API server for analyzing command execution logs.
+Key features:

+- API endpoint implemented as an AWS Lambda function
+- LangGraph-based analysis pipeline
-- Log summarization using LLM
+- Log summarization
 - Command state classification based on exit code, stdout, and stderr
-- LangGraph-based analysis pipeline
+- Generation and return of analysis results
 - Integration with OpenAI API

 ### wish-command-generation